mvphysics/California_Housing_Prices_Analysis/README.md

   - Visualized relationships using correlation heatmaps.

 ### 3. Key Findings
-- Housing location plays a crucial role: Coastal areas, particularly near the bay and islands, tend to have higher house values and incomes, while inland areas exhibit lower values.
+- Housing location plays a crucial role: coastal areas, particularly near the bay and islands, tend to have higher house values and incomes, while inland areas exhibit lower values.
 - Newer developments are concentrated inland, while older homes are more common along the coast.
 - Median income is the strongest predictor of house value, reinforcing the link between economic status and housing affordability.